 Invest in trays, baskets, and bowls

-These little details are what will make your home look like an upscale decor store, plus will help you stay organized.
+These little details are what will make your home look like an upscale decor store, plus it will help you stay organized.
 You can use your discretion on which display tool you prefer to use, but they all work perfectly for groupings of items.
-For example, jars and utensils in the kitchen (you can create a coffee/tea corner or group together your cooking essentials), beauty products and perfumes in the bathroom, jewelry and accessories in the bedroom.
+For example, jars and utensils in the kitchen (you can create a coffee/tea corner or group together your cooking essentials), beauty products and perfumes in the bathroom, jewelry, and accessories in the bedroom.
 They also help to add texture and depth to your home.